vseryakov/backendjs/README.md

 commands that simplify running the backend in different modes.

-- `bkjs run-backend` - runs the Web server and the jobs scheduler in debug mode with watching source files for changes, this is the common command to be used in development, it passes the command line switches: `-debug -watch -web -master`
+- `bkjs run-backend` - runs the Web server and the jobs scheduler in debug mode with watching source files for changes, this is the common command to be used in development, it passes the command line switches: `-log debug -watch -web -master`
 - `bkjs run-server` - this command is supposed to be run at the server startup, it runs in the backgroud and the monitors all tasks, the command line parameters are: `-daemon -monitor -master -syslog`
 - `bkjs run` - this command runs the Web server and the job scheduler without any other parameters, all aditional parameters can be added in the command line, this command